-- With regard to power, the hardware on the L1Topo is split into two domains: Management - hardware and Payload hardware.
-The Management hardware comprises the IPM Controller - plus the primary DC-DC converters and any non-volatile storage that this requires.
-By - default, on power up, only the Management hardware of L1Topo is powered (drawing no - 447 more than 10 W), until the IPM Controller has negotiated power-up rights for the Payload - hardware with the shelf manager.
-This is in accordance with the ATCA specification. - However, via a hardware switch it is also possible to place L1Topo in a mode where the - 450 Payload logic is powered without waiting for any negotiation with the shelf controller.
-This - 451 feature, which is in violation of the ATCA specification, is provided for diagnostic and - 452 commissioning purposes.
+- With regard to power, the hardware on the L1Topo is split into two domains: management - hardware and payload hardware.
+The management hardware comprises the IPM Controller - plus the primary DC-DC converters and any non-volatile storage that this requires.
+By - default, on power up, only the management hardware of L1Topo is powered (drawing no - 467 more than 10 W), until the IPM Controller has negotiated power-up rights for the payload - hardware with the shelf manager.
+This is in accordance with the ATCA specification. - However, via a hardware switch it is also possible to place L1Topo in a mode where the - 470 Payload logic is powered without waiting for any negotiation with the shelf controller.
+This - 471 feature, which is in violation of the ATCA specification, is provided for diagnostic and - 472 commissioning purposes.

-- 453 On power-up of the Payload hardware, the sequence and timing with which the multiple - power rails are turned on can be controlled by the IPM Controller.
-Alternatively, by setting - hardware switches, these rails can be brought up in a default sequence defined by resistor- - capacitor networks on the module.
-That's probably wrong for both jFEX and L1Topo.
-We are - using a CPLD.
-Anything else? - Excluding the optional exception noted above, the L1Topo conforms to the full ATCA - 459 PICMG® specification (issue 3.0, revision 3.0), with regard to power and power - 460 management.
+- On power-up of the payload hardware, the sequence and timing with which the multiple - 474 power rails are turned on can be controlled by a programmable device.

+- Excluding the optional exception noted above, the L1Topo conforms to the full ATCA - 476 PICMG® specification (issue 3.0, revision 3.0), with regard to power and power - 477 management.
 This includes implementing hot swap functionality, although this is not - expected to be used in the trigger system. - Power is supplied to L1Topo on dual, redundant -48V DC feeds.
-A standard power input - module (eg. PIM400) and a step down convertor, both "quarter brick" sized, are employed - 464 for power conditioning and conversion down to 12V.
-This 12V supply is stepped down - further, by multiple (secondary) switch-mode regulators, to supply the multiplicity of - voltages required by the payload hardware. - For the power supplies to the FPGA multi-Gigabit transceivers, the PCB design guidelines - and noise requirements specified in the UltraScale Series FPGAs GTH Transceiver User - Guide (UG576) and GTY Transceiver User Guide (UG578) will be observed.
-The secondary - 470 convertors are located on mezzanine modules.
+A standard power input - 480 module (eg. PIM400) and a step down convertor, both "quarter brick" sized, are employed - 481 for power conditioning and conversion down to 12V.
+Alternatively a combined - 482 PIM/converter device is considered.
+The 12V supply is stepped down further, by multiple - 483 (secondary) switch-mode regulators, to supply the multiplicity of voltages required by the - 484 payload hardware. - For the power supplies to the FPGA multi-Gigabit transceivers, the PCB design guidelines - and noise requirements specified in the UltraScale+ Series FPGAs GTY Transceiver User - Guide (UG578) will be observed.
+The secondary convertors are located on small mezzanine - 488 modules.